 The biggest thing to point out about Juneau is that, despite having a population of 32,000 or so, the land area is massive.

 At 2,704 square miles of land, Juneau is the second-largest city in The United States, behind only Sitka, which is about 100 air miles away.
+This leaves life for those living here very dissimilar to those living in rural Alaska.

 A lot of people in Juneau like the outdoors, with popular activities being hiking, fishing, boating, and hunting.